AguaClara/aide/reports/AIDE_Summer2018report.md

 #### Module organization
 After much discussion, we came to a conclusion of having our AIDE module be the overall controller, separate from the individual submodules of AIDE.
 This AIDE module will essentially be in charge of running the whole AIDE program and running GUI, Design, Draw, and Document sequentially.

-> We did so using a technique known as the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), where, instead of passing objects like integers and strings as function parameters, we're able to pass entire functions themselves as parameters.
+> We did so using a technique known as the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), where, instead of passing objects like integers and strings as function parameters, we're able to pass an entire function as a parameter.
 Then, this "`onSuccess`" function is called whenever it is needed.

 ## AIDE TEMPLATE